ardatan/graphql-mesh/website/src/pages/docs/api/interfaces/types_src.YamlConfig.ServeConfig.md

 • `Optional` **browser**: `string` \| `boolean`

-Path to the browser that will be used by `mesh serve` to open a playground window in development mode This feature can be disable by passing `false` (Any of: String, Boolean)
+Path to the browser that will be used by `mesh serve` to open a playground window in development mode This feature can be disabled by passing `false` (Any of: String, Boolean)

 #### Defined in